 Most tortoises hibernate between November and February to conserve energy when temperatures get too cold.
-Disturbances in their environment can awaken them prematurely.
+So, environmental disturbances can awaken them prematurely.

 An owner can wake their tortoise by accident by checking on its welfare.
-If a tortoise has finished most of its 3-month brumation, let it wake up.
+Let a tortoise wake up if it has finished most of its 3-month brumation.
 Provide food, heat, and a soaking tub.

 If your tortoise wakes up far too early and appears healthy, you can put it back to sleep.
 Lower the temperature to less than 45 degrees Fahrenheit and let the tortoise drift off again.

 Never let the temperature fall below freezing, as this can be deadly.